An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Results

 \subsection{Number of Mixture Models}

-One of AMICA's strengths compared to other ICA algorithms is its ability to use mixtures of Gaussian to model the source probability density distribution.
-The number of mixture sources used is controllable by the ``\texttt{num\_mix\_comp}" parameter.
-The higher the number of Gaussians, the better the probability density distribution of the EEG source modeled by the ICA can be estimated.
-The number of Gaussian mixtures affects both run time and decomposition quality.
-To test the possible effects of the number of mixture models, we ran AMICA with various numbers of mixture sources (3, 4, 5, and 6 mixture models) up to 5,000 iterations, with a consistent seed.
-Figure \ref{fig:nmcRuntime} shows the median run time per step of AMICA for each subject and the median across subjects in red.
-As the number of mixture sources increases, so does the run time per step.
-Figure \ref{fig:nmcMir} shows mutual information reduction for each subject and the median across subjects in red.
-Although MIR for individual subjects may fluctuate no significant change to the median occurs across different numbers of mixture sources.
-Of note multiple subjects shared similar final MIR values and are plotted atop each other in the graph.
+A primary source of strength for AMICA compared to other ICA algorithms is its ability to use mixtures of extended Gaussians to model the source probability density distribution of each source.
+The number of extended Gaussian distributions used in these models is controllable by the ``\texttt{num\_mix\_comp}" parameter.
+The higher the number, the better an ICA decomposition can model the probability density functions (pdf's) of the EEG sources, increasing the specificity of further adaptations of the source mixing matrix.
+The number of extended Gaussians may affect both run time and decomposition quality.
+To test the possible effects of this number, we ran AMICA with 3, 4, 5, and 6 extended Gaussian models, again performing 5,000 iterations with the same seed as in earlier decompositions.
+Figure \ref{fig:nmcRuntime} shows the median run time per AMICA iteration for each subject (thin traces) and the median across subjects in red (thick red trace).
+Run time increases approximately linearly with the number of extended Gaussian models (e.g., by about 50\% from 3 to 6 distributions).
+Figure \ref{fig:nmcMir} shows mutual information reduction for each participant, normalized to be zero mean, and the median across subjects in red.
+MIR for individual subjects' fluctuation across mixture model numbers appears to be inconsistent, and no noticeable trend in the change in the median is apparent.
+The lack of change in MIR doesn’t suggest a difference in near dipolarity of the decomposition created with different numbers of mixture models, but this is still open to further investigation.